dotmap/devise-ante/README.md

 #### Development

 We use webpack-dev-server for hot-module replacement.
-While it's up and running, you have access to the following cool tools:
+While it's up and running, you also have access to the following cool tools:

 + [webpack-dashboard](https://github.com/FormidableLabs/electron-webpack-dashboard).
 Install the desktop app and see the magic!
 + [Friendly webpack errors](https://www.npmjs.com/package/friendly-errors-webpack-plugin).
 Actually understand what the problem is!